 - Institutional and Admiral share classes for the best pricing.
 These are low-cost, broadly diversified index mutual fund options for retirement plans.
 No 12b-1 revenue sharing funds.
 No hidden fees.

 - Fixed-fee pricing makes it easy to provide full disclosure of all fees and charges associated with your plan

 - Low-cost investment options from Vanguard and Dimensional Fund Advisors

 - Robust online interface for plan sponsors and a dedicated employee website with retirement planning tools

-- Annual or semi-annual Retirement Days at your location for employees.
+- Semi-annual or annual 401(k) Days at your location for employees.
 We will meet with employees one-on-one to answer questions and discuss their retirement planning and investing needs.

 - Do you have an existing relationship with a third party administrator?
 Our plan providers are able to partner with many third party administrators.

 Smart Investment Options for your Employees